Certificate in Alternative Farming

 CONSIDERING NEW ENTERPRISES

-Over recent years, farmers from many other countries, have looked increasingly towards growing new types of crops or animals.
-There can be a distinct advantage in getting in first with potentially valuable products.
-At the same time there can often be a disadvantage in that the country does not have an infrastructure developed to deal with the product.
+Over recent years, farmers from many countries, have looked increasingly towards growing new types of crops or animals.
+There can be a distinct advantage in 'getting in first' with novel and potentially valuable products.
+At the same time, there can also be challenges such as not have an infrastructure developed to deal with the product.
 For example, Australia has been farming an increasing number of emus and ostriches, but there are few abattoir facilities developed to kill and process the meat, leather, feathers, etc.

-• It may be hard to break into the market in the face of established producers, but you may be able to bypass mistakes made by the earlier people (pioneers in the industry).
+It may be hard to break into the market in the face of established producers, but you may be able to bypass mistakes made by earlier contributors (pioneers in the industry).

-High prices are generally obtained for stock/produce at first, particularly if they are in high demand as breeding stock, but once numbers increase then price drops rapidly.
-You can lose a lot of money buying expensive stock, only to see prices plummet in a short time.
+High prices are generally obtained for stock/produce at first, particularly if they are in high demand as breeding stock, but once numbers increase, then often price drops quite rapidly.
+This means that you can lose a lot of money buying expensive stock, only to see prices plummet in a short time.
 Timing your entry into developing industries is crucial.

 Some new products require more sophisticated facilities for processing than others, while others can utilise existing facilities for other crops or animals.
 You need to be aware of what is needed and ensure you have reliable access to such facilities (or an ability to develop suitable processing facilities), before making a commitment to grow something new or different.